ununhexium/cecho/README.md

 You can also use any hexadecimal color like brown: `#54370f`.

 The usual notation applies: `#RRGGBB` in hexadecimal format.
+The letters may be either lower or upper case.

+The color can also be specified with the `rgb()` function.
+It takes 3 parameters: red, green and blue ranging between 0 and 255 included.

 #### Foreground/background